-Recently many iOS users have been reported to get into the iPhone 5S blue screen of death bug.
+Many iOS users have been reported to get into the iPhone 5s/6/6s blue screen of death bug.
 They have complained and sought for help in Apple Support Communities, Mac Rumors forums, YouTube, Twitter or other Apple consumer forums.
 It tends to be serious.
 In this article, we will guide you to better know iPhone blue screen of death and how to fix it in various ways.

-First of all, let's see into what is iPhone blue screen of death.
+First of all, let's see into how to fix iPhone blue screen of death.

 The iPhone blue screen of death, just like the old Windows PC blue screen of death, is an error which shows blue screen on iPhone and then the device reboots.
 Most of users complained that the blue screen of death (BSOD) appears to be iPhone 5S specific, and largely occurs when they run ESPN Score app, open a document in Pages or when they are using some other certain apps in iWork (like Number, Pages, Keynote apps) or even Face Time, Safari, camera, etc. Sometimes double-pressing the Home button to enter multitasking mode can also trigger iPhone blue screen crash.

-In many other cases, you may also meet blue screen of death on your iPhone 5C, iPhone 5, iPhone 4S, or even iPhone 4, especially when you update to iOS 7 (or newer iOS versions), or iPhone is in blue screen after you dropped it.
+In many other cases, you may also meet blue screen of death on your iPhone, especially when you update to iOS 8, iOS 9, iOS 10, iOS 11/12 (or newer iOS versions), or iPhone is in blue screen after you dropped it.

-It has been rumored that iPhone gets into blue screen of death due to the new iOS 7, but till now Apple hasn’t make any comment about it.
-We have found and listed top 5 ways to help you fix iPhone blue screen of death.
-If there are other effective ways, we will update and show you.
+It has been rumored that iPhone gets into blue screen of death due to the iOS update.
+Whatever it is, we have found and listed top 5 ways to help you fix iPhone blue screen of death.
+If there are other effective ways, we will update and show you accordingly.